Tenet, Aetna sign contract to expand healthcare services

-(Reuters) - Tenet Healthcare Corp (THC.N) on Monday said it signed a two-year agreement with insurer Aetna Inc (AET.N) to provide healthcare services to Aetna members at Tenet’s hospitals and outpatient centers.
+Feb 24 (Reuters) - Tenet Healthcare Corp on Monday said it signed a two-year agreement with insurer Aetna Inc to provide healthcare services to Aetna members at Tenet’s hospitals and outpatient centers.

 The ACO healthcare delivery model, encouraged under the Affordable Care Act, aims to improve the quality of healthcare while slowing spending growth.
 ACO participants agree to cost and quality targets, such as lowering hospital readmission rates and reducing patients’ blood pressure and cholesterol levels, and then share savings tied to meeting those goals.